vedant-murkute/cinephile/README.md

 ## Backend Setup

-Connect to a MySQL server and add the server details in .env file.
+Connect to a MySQL server locally and add the server details in .env file.
 Run the api/scripts/index.js to create the schema in the database.

 In the api directory, run
 `nodemon app.js`